Fresenius Medical Care AG & Co. KGaA (FME) Given a €100.80 Price Target at Berenberg Bank

-Berenberg Bank set a €100.80 ($118.59) price objective on Fresenius Medical Care AG & Co.
-KGaA (ETR:FME) in a research report report published on Wednesday morning.
-The firm currently has a buy rating on the stock.
+Berenberg Bank set a €100.80 ($118.59) target price on Fresenius Medical Care AG & Co.
+KGaA (ETR:FME) in a report released on Tuesday morning.
+The brokerage currently has a buy rating on the stock.

 Fresenius Medical Care AG & Co KGaA, a kidney dialysis company, provides dialysis care and related services, and other health care services.
 It offers dialysis treatment and related laboratory and diagnostic services through a network of outpatient dialysis clinics; materials, training, and patient support services comprising clinical monitoring, follow-up assistance, and arranging for delivery of the supplies to the patient's residence; and dialysis services under contract to hospitals in the U.S.